GeyserMC/GeyserWebsite/wiki/geyser/understanding-the-config.md

 **`compression-level`**: An number value that represents how much to compress outgoing traffic.
 Can be any number from -1 to 9; any other value will be replaced with the nearest acceptable value.
 The higher the number, the more CPU processing that is used but with less bandwidth used.
 Default is 6.

+**`broadcast-port`**:  The port to broadcast to Bedrock clients with the MOTD that they should use to connect to the server.
+DO NOT uncomment and change this unless Geyser runs on a different internal port than the one that is used to connect.

 **`enable-proxy-protocol`**:  Whether to enable PROXY protocol or not for clients.
 You DO NOT WANT this feature unless you run UDP reverse proxy in front of your Geyser instance.
 You do NOT need this for BungeeCord (and forks), Velocity, or Waterfall.

 **`proxy-protocol-whitelisted-ips`**: Disabled by default, and only enable this if you use "enable-proxy-protocol".
 A list of allowed PROXY protocol speaking proxy IP addresses/subnets.
 Should really only be used when you are not able to use a proper firewall (usually true with shared hosting providers etc.).
 Keeping this list empty means there is no IP address whitelist.
 IP addresses, subnets, and links to plain text files containing either are supported.